What is RACI Chart?

 - A RACI chart is immediately formed by evaluating the workflow in the business process diagram.
 A participant is said to be 'responsible' for a task when that task is placed inside the participant pool in business process diagram.
 In such case, the cell is marked with 'R'.

-Let's say the Enter Order task will need to get approval form Manager, we can record this by right clicking on the cell and select Approver from the popup menu.
+Let's say the Enter Order task will need to get approval form Manager, we can record this by right clicking on the cell and select Accountable from the popup menu.

 - Suppose Delivery Staff needs to inform Sales Offer when he delivers the orders, we can right click on the cell and select Informed from the popup menu to record this.